 - Then it should be tested through the compression testing machine to find the load which breaks the cube.

-As per IS Code, the number of cube samples has to be cast based on the concrete volume is given below.
+As per IS Code, the number of cube samples that have to be cast based on the concrete volume is given below.

-Compressive Strength of Concrete Cube = (Maximum load/Area of the cube)
+Compressive Strength of Concrete Cube = (Maximum load/Area of the cube)f

 - Assume that the compression load is 375 KN (1 Kg = 9.81 N)